mrwhy-orig/cordova-phonegap/README.md

 cordova-phonegap
 ================

 Meteorite package that provides support for mobile hardware support via Cordova Phonegap.
-http://phonegap.com/
+Note:  this package currently only supports iOS devices (iPhone and iPad).
+I've uploaded the libraries necessary for Windows, WebOS, and Android support.
+However, as I don't have any of that hardware, I'm currently unable to do debugging and testing for those devices.
+So, feel free to fork the project and send pull requests! http://phonegap.com/